 As mentioned, email-safe fonts like Arial, Times New Roman, and Verdana are your best bet when choosing an email font.
 Web fonts are a good choice, too.
 However, we recommend choosing email-safe fonts since they render perfectly on most email clients.

 When a user reads your email content, you may want to reflect a certain mood or tone.
-The font you have chosen matches the tone, behavior, or feelings your brand is trying to convey.
+The font you have chosen must match the tone, behavior, or feelings your brand is trying to convey.
 This is what we call font psychology.

 For example, if your brand is modern and targets a younger audience, you can use fonts like Roboto or Verdana.
 However, if you use risky and unprofessional fonts, such as Comic Sans MS, which has a child-like and imbalanced stroke, your email might be mistaken for a scam or fraudulent one.